AlgoMaster Logo

 R-Trees

-R-trees are a strong fit for database-backed spatial queries.
-Their main trade-off is overlap: when bounding rectangles overlap heavily, a search may need to follow multiple branches.
+R-trees are a strong fit for database-backed spatial queries, which is why many spatial databases use R-tree-like indexes.
+The main trade-off is overlap: if many rectangles overlap, a search may have to follow several branches instead of skipping most of the tree.

 1. The Problem with Spatial Data